How Do I Apply?

 *Exceptions made for Beijing, Grenoble, Tokyo, & Cambridge programs.
 Please contact our office for further information.

 Pass/Fail Policy: As a reminder, all of the courses you take abroad will transfer back with a letter grade and be factored into your GPA.
 Students may designate one course (that is equivalent to one 4 credit NEU course) pass/fail per semester if their host institution allows for the course to be taken for pass/fail credit.
-If you choose to take a course pass/fail, you must email email@example.com with the course name and number within two weeks of your program start date.
+If you choose to take a course pass/fail, you must email firstname.lastname@example.org with the course name and number within two weeks of your program start date.
 Students will not be allowed to change a course to pass/fail once this date has passed.
 Please note that no major, minor, or core classes can be taken as pass/fail.
-Additionally, Northeastern University students are not allowed to take business nor engineering courses for pass/fail credit.
-All business and engineering courses taken abroad must be taken for a letter grade regardless of the student’s major at Northeastern University. *The Pass/Fail policy is in effect as of summer 1 2012.
+Additionally, Northeastern University students are not allowed to take business, engineering, or language courses for pass/fail credit.
+All business, engineering, and language courses taken abroad must be taken for a letter grade regardless of the student’s major at Northeastern University. *The Pass/Fail policy is in effect as of summer 1 2012.

 Registration & Cost

-OISP will register each student for a country placeholder course that will maintain their full time status while abroad.
+GEO will register each student for a country placeholder course that will maintain their full time status while abroad.
 Because full-time student status is maintained, students will remain eligible for financial aid and students pay NU tuition while they are abroad.
-The cost of a semester abroad includes NU tuition for the semester chooses to study abroad plus a study abroad fee.
-This program fee is charged to the NU student account prior to departure.
-Any additional expenses such as; single housing upgrades, on-site class fees, field trips, etc. that are not included in the program fee will be charged directly to the student's account in addition to the program fee.
-Students will be financially responsible for these additional costs.
 Please refer to our Programs Page for more information.

 Dialogue of Civilizations: